aa-sikkkk/satya/docs/OpenAi-integration.md

 ## 8. FAQ

 **Q: Who should set up the proxy server?**
-A: The NEBedu technical team or your school's IT administrator.
+A: The Satya technical team or your school's IT administrator.
 Teachers and students do not need to set up or manage the server.

 **Q: Is my OpenAI API key safe?**
 A: Yes!
 The key is only stored on the proxy server and never shared with clients or users.